rahmaniali-ir/lit-element-starter-kit/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Create components in `src/components` folder, import them in the `src/index.js` file and use them in `index.html`.
+Create your components in `src/components` folder and import them in the `src/index.js` file. then you can use them in `index.html`.

+The parcel bundler entry point is the `src/index.html` file, so every imported file would make its way to the final build.

 ## 🏃‍♂️ Running the project <a name = "running_project"></a>